PGY-1 Pharmacy Residency Program

-Residents provide a formal seminar on a focused therapeutic topic to students, faculty and clinical pharmacists in the region.
+Residents provide a formal seminar on a focused therapeutic topic to students, clinical pharmacists and providers in the region.

-Residents will be required to complete a research project suitable for publication and presented at a residency conference.
+Residents will be required to complete a research project suitable for publication and present at a residency conference.

 Residents are paid a stipend of $47,486 for the residency year.
 Additional benefits include paid time off, travel reimbursement for meetings, and health, dental and vision insurance.